HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

   <figcaption></figcaption>
 </figure>

-###### Classification-network
+###### Classification network
-Classification-network is responsible for determining the degree of malignancy of candidate nodules.
+Classification network is responsible for determining the degree of malignancy of candidate nodules.
 Features of nodules are extracted through 3D residual network layer, and we came up with final result through the features.
 <figure>
   <img src="/images/medipixel/mp_net_classification-net.png" width="70%">